riyadparvez/riyadparvez.github.io/_posts/2016-02-21-paper-summary-pregel-a-system-for-large-scale-graph-processing.markdown

 --------------------
 * Input graph can be mutated in run-time.
 * Mutations become effective in the superstep after the requests are issued.
 * Within superstep, removals are performed first.
-All mutations are before "computation()".
-* First edge removal, vertex removal.
+All mutations are before "Computation()".
+First edge removal, vertex removal.
 Additions are after removal, first vertex addition, edge addition.
-* Local mutations (mutating own edges) becomes immediately effective since no reason of conflicts.
+* Local mutations (mutating own edges) becomes immediately effective since there is no reason of conflicts.

 Experiment
 ---------------